MicrosoftDocs/Viva/Viva/goals/vg-integrations-administration-overview.md

 Control over whether Viva Goals is allowed to be installed in the collaboration platform is exercised at the tenant level via administrative tools provided by the platform.
 For example, the Viva Goals app can be blocked at the tenant level in the Teams Admin Center.

-If enabled by the tenant administrator and organizational administrator, users can install Viva Goals as an application from app stores in these collaboration applications, such as the Microsoft Teams store.
-Once installed, in addition to viewing Viva Goals within the collaboration application, Viva Goals uses the chat, notification and meeting capabilities of the collaboration platform to have conversations about goals.
+If enabled by the tenant administrator and organizational administrator, users can install Viva Goals as an app within these collaboration applications from an appropriate app store (like the Microsoft Teams store).
+Once installed, in addition to viewing Viva Goals within the collaboration application, users can filter the collaboration platform's chat, notification, and meeting capabilities back to Viva Goals.

 For example, in a Teams chat or channel, a user can search for a goal and ask a question about it.
-Other users can then respond and react, and Viva Goals can synchronize this comment thread back to the OKR’s activity feed in Viva Goals.
+Other users can then respond and react, and Viva Goals can synchronize this comment thread back to the OKR's activity feed in Viva Goals.
 This means that data from Viva Goals can be shared to Teams and other collaboration integrations.